MirageNet/Mirage/doc/docs/components/network-log-settings.md

 ## Issues

-Mirrors Logging api is currently work in progress.
-If there is a bug or a feature you want added please make an issue [here](https://github.com/MirageNet/Mirage/issues).
+Mirrors Logging API is currently a work in progress.
+If there is a bug or a feature you want to be added please make an issue [here](https://github.com/MirageNet/Mirage/issues).